vaginessa/MobileAdTrackers/README.md

 # MobileAdTrackers
 Taken from DNS logs, formatted in hostfile and other formats.

-Caveat: This will block game reward systems like Tapjoy (i.e. watch videos and play other games for points)
+Caveat: This will also block game reward systems like Tapjoy (i.e. watch videos and play other games for points)

 Tools and other people interested in Android mobile privacy efforts: